byangtri/eks/README.md

    • `Configure the CLI`

-   • `For AWS Access Key ID, paste in the access key ID you copied earlier.`

-   • `For AWS Secret Access Key, paste in the secret access key you copied earlier.`

-   • `For Default region name, enter us-east-1.`

-   • `For Default output format, enter json.`

    • `Download kubectl, add permissions to binary, Copy the binary to a directory in your path`

    • `Download eksctl, Move the extracted binary to /usr/bin`